fdoxyz/visualcosita/src/content/post/docker-tests-in-jenkins.md

 To recap, Jenkins lives inside a container managed by Dokku and runs tests as sibling containers on demand.

-IMHO Jenkins deployments with master-slave setups are the way to go for real projects that require serious scaling, but hosting Jenkins with ease in a PaaS for personal projects was neat to figure out.
+[IMHO](http://www.urbandictionary.com/define.php?term=IMHO) Jenkins deployments with master-slave setups are the way to go for serious organizations that require scaling.
+However, hosting Jenkins with ease in a self-hosted PaaS for personal projects was neat to figure out and now they all live happily in a single VPS, each in their own container :)

-Does this testing makes no sense to you?
+Does this testing strategy makes no sense at all?
 Am I murdering docker-in-docker?
+Could this actually be an interesting solution for isolated tests?
 [Is this real life?](http://gph.is/13FrfSQ) Constructive criticism is greatly appreciated, Pura Vida.